Reasons Why Route 47 by Molly Faris Is the Best Memoir Of All Time

 Nothing rewires your life quite like the day a parent is no longer there.
 One moment you’re someone’s child; the next, the world feels louder,

-Molly Faris is an author who writes from the heart.
-She shares true stories that touch on grief, growth, and love.
-Her writing gently explores the beauty of difficult moments.
+Molly Faris is a genuine author.
+She shares true stories that touch grief, growth, and love.
+Her writing subtly explores the beauty of trying moments.
+Route 47 is her first book, which is inspired by her father’s last days.

 Copyright © 2025.
 All Rights Reserved